Introduction

 Although some might see coding guidelines as undesired overhead or something that limits creativity, this approach has already proven its value for many years.
 This is because not every developer:

-• is aware that code is generally read 10 times more than it is changed;
+• realizes that code is generally read 10 times more than it is changed;

-• is aware of the potential pitfalls of certain constructs in C#;
+• knows the potential pitfalls of certain C# constructs;

-• is up to speed on certain conventions when using the .NET Framework such as IDisposable, async/await, or the deferred execution nature of LINQ;
+• is up to speed on conventions in .NET such as IDisposable, async/await, and the deferred execution nature of LINQ;

-• is aware of the impact of using (or neglecting to use) particular solutions on aspects like security, performance, multi-language support, etc;
+• recognizes the impact of using (or neglecting) particular solutions on aspects such as security, performance, and multi-language support;

 • realizes that not every developer is as capable, skilled or experienced to understand elegant, but potentially very abstract solutions;